smartfog/fogflow/application/operator/GeneralPurposeAdapter/README.md

 2. Register a FogFunction and set an Entity Type (say GPA) as SelectedType.
 Choose the operator registered in Step#1 as Fog Function Operator.

-4. Trigger the Fog Function by sending an update request to Fogflow Broker with an Entity Type "GPA".
+4. Trigger the Fog Function by sending an update request to Fogflow Broker with an Entity Type (say GPA).
 It should include Fogflow Broker IP and Port.
 Example request is given below:

 *******************************************************************
 curl -iX POST \